saucelabs/saucectl-cypress-example/README.md

 # saucectl cypress example

-Example running saucectl with cypress.
+Example running saucectl with Cypress 9 and below.

+If you are looking for Cypress 10 and above, take a look at the [v1 branch](https://github.com/saucelabs/saucectl-cypress-example/tree/v1).

 **Note**: If all you want is to publish your cypress test results to Sauce Labs (but not run on Sauce Labs), please check out our [cypress reporting plugin](https://github.com/saucelabs/sauce-cypress-plugin)!